 So read on to learn exactly how you can recreate a spa-style bathroom in your own home.
 And, as if you needed another excuse: consider how much you’ll save by booking a self-care appointment in your own suite as opposed to an actual spa…

-Opt for a neutral color palette
+Opt for a neutral colour palette

-The foundation of a spa-inspired bathroom scheme is the color palette.
+The foundation of a spa-inspired bathroom scheme is the colour palette.
 Neutral hues and those found in nature (think: graphite, sand, stone, and ecru) create a space that’s calming and grounding, and encourages ease of mind.
 We recommend our White 04, Beige 03, or Greige 02 for your spa-like bathroom walls.

 Mood lighting is a must